Pledges And Targets

 Paris Agreement targets

 Following the adoption of the UK’s landmark Climate Change Act legislation in 2008, an independent statutory advisory body, the Committee on Climate Change (CCC) was created to, among other things, inform the setting of national emission reduction targets.
-An initial five ‘carbon budgets’ were established in line with the CCC’s advice covering the period between 2008 – 2032 (Committee on Climate Change, 2019a).
+Five initial ‘carbon budgets’ were established in line with the CCC’s advice covering the period between 2008 – 2032 (Committee on Climate Change, 2019a).

-Compliance with a carbon budget is assessed on the basis of the UK’s net emissions (i.e. all sources of emissions minus any removals of the GHG emissions from the atmosphere by land use, land-use change or forestry activities).
+Compliance with a respective carbon budget is assessed on the basis of the UK’s net emissions (i.e. all sources of emissions minus any removals of the GHG emissions from the atmosphere by land use, land-use change or forestry activities).

 The Climate Change Act allows for a limited use of carbon market units for each budget period.
 For the current third carbon budget (2018-2022), the limit on the use of carbon units is for the equivalent of 55 MtCO2e (UK Government, 2016).

 The CCC was originally scheduled to issue its recommendations for the sixth carbon budget (2033-2037) in September 2020, but this has now been pushed back until December 2020.
 This is possible given the postponement of COP26 to November 2021, and allows the CCC to incorporate the impact of the coronavirus on its assessment of the UK’s progress in reducing emissions, while remaining within the statutory timetable.

 In line with these carbon budgets, specific GHG emission reduction targets are referenced by the CCC for 2020, 2025, and 2030.
 These are: